Anti-Bullying-Taking Action together

 There are a number of ways in which we can help to keep young people safe when they are using the Internet/Mobile Phones.
 It can be harder to spot Cyber Bullying than with ‘traditional’ bullying but there are steps you can take to minimise the risks.
 Talking to young people and making them aware of the dangers that are associated with technology is an important step.
 Trying to make yourself familiar with the websites and ‘apps’ your child is using can also be helpful in identifying potential bullying issues.
 There are certain privacy settings and built in safety features available on the internet and various computer software packages which can be switched on and used.
 These ensure that you are able to monitor your child’s usage of the Internet & ensure that certain websites and applications are blocked.

-At Derby Moor Community Sports College, we take Cyber Bullying as seriously as we do all other types of bullying and understand the effects can be just as damaging.
+At Derby Moor Academy, we take Cyber Bullying as seriously as we do all other types of bullying and understand the effects can be just as damaging.

 There are various places you can visit for further advice which can also provide support and advice for children and young people.